-- 3.1 The limits for uncertified sick leave in each sector are set out at Appendix B of this circular. - 3.2 The payment for uncertified sick leave may be modified or withdrawn, following due process, in cases where absences are unduly frequent or the maximum number of days is regularly approached or taken year after year. - 3.3 A teacher shall not take a period of uncertified sick leave immediately after certified sick leave.
+- 3.1 The maximum number of uncertified sick leave days allowable in a school year is 7. - 3.2 The payment for uncertified sick leave may be modified or withdrawn, following due process, in cases where absences are unduly frequent or the maximum number of days is regularly approached or taken year after year.

+3.3 A teacher shall not take a period of uncertified sick leave immediately after certified sick leave.